axisgroup/evaluation-toolkit/3.Plan-the-test/README.md

 ## Choosing the right tasks

+### Choose purposeful tasks
+Usability Tests should be purposeful so as to not generate all kinds of feedback.
+Therefore, it is good to have specific tasks in mind when planning a Usability Test.
+Designing tasks should be a careful and thoughtful activity.
+For eg. in Jared Spool's example when he and his team were conducting a Usability test for IKEA, they had already started the  testing process.

+> The Task: “Find a bookcase.”
+> The Result: All participants searched for 'bookcase' in the search box.
+> The Spin: Jared and his team decided to change this prompt to “You have 200+ books in your fiction collection, currently in boxes strewn around your living room.
+Find a way to organize them.”
+> The Result: User behavior changed.
+Most clicked through the various categories, looking for some sort of storage solution.
+Few used Search, typing in phrases like “Shelves” and “Storage Systems”.
+And, nobody searched on “bookcase”.
+> Takeaway: Tasks may direct users path in a way that is different from their context of use.You can get around this mistake by constantly exploring the “context of use.”
+When designing tasks, ask yourself, “What events or conditions in the world would motivate someone to use this design?”
+Use the answers as the primary formation of the tasks you create.

 ## Other Considerations

 In addition to the dimensions described by Rohrer, your test methodology also depends on-